Connecticut College Home

 There are two rounds of Early Decision at Connecticut College, Early Decision Round I (ED I) and Early Decision Round II (ED II).
 Both rounds of Early Decision are binding and indicate the same level of commitment to the College, but they have different deadlines and notification dates (see chart above).

 ED I: We do not require standardized tests.
-If you choose to submit standardized testing, results of the October ACT, November SAT Reasoning, or November SAT Subject Tests will be accepted for Early Decision I.
+If you choose to submit standardized testing, scores from standardized tests taken through November typically arrive in time for Early Decision I consideration.

 ED II: If you wish to include first semester or trimester senior year grades or specific standardized tests, Early Decision II may be the appropriate deadline for you.
 Connecticut College is test optional.
-Nevertheless, if you would like to submit standardized testing, results of the December ACT, December SAT Reasoning, or December SAT Subject Tests will be accepted for ED II.
-Typically, January test scores do not arrive in time for ED II consideration.
+Nevertheless, if you would like to submit standardized testing, tests taken in December will arrive in time for Early Decision II.

 Applying for financial aid as an Early Decision candidate